aoakley/cotswoldjam/README.md

 This utility is an extension of the work explained in my article [Shrinking Raspberry Pi SD Card Images](http://aoakley.com/articles/2015-10-09-resizing-sd-images.php).

+Note that raspbian-shrink will be pretty slow if you're using a mechanical hard drive; I recommend using an SSD.

+## raspbian-mount

+A quick utility for mounting Raspbian images on a Debian/Ubuntu PC or Raspberry Pi.
+Suppose you have a Raspbian image file whatever.img and you need to quickly grab a file from within it.
+This utility mounts the second partition (the /root/ partiton) on /mnt/loop2 for you.
+Note that whatever changes you make to the files *will* be retained inside the .img file.
+Use --help to see full usage (inc. how to mount 1st /boot/ partition and how to specify mount locations) and use --unmount to unmount the partitons.

+Note that this uses /dev/loop1 and /dev/loop2 loopback devices.
+If they're already in use, you'll need to pass -f to force them to be unmounted and unlooped.
+It would be nice if that were made less belligerent.

 ## id2hostname

 This utility is designed to be run on a Raspberry Pi under Raspbian, but it could run under most Linux environments.